Prefer Listening over Reading? Try SSC Audible...

 • A project that is able to identify key processes related to the strategic objectives of the same effort, understand and self-assess from the perspective of participants, and identify the quality qualities that are important in those processes

-• A similar cost / benefit project, also from a stakeholder report; Negative ratings during the budget often lead to project expansion, poor perceptions of the quality of the solution produced, and conflict
+• A similar cost/benefit project, also from a stakeholder report; Negative ratings during the budget often lead to project expansion, poor perceptions of the quality of the solution produced, and conflict

 In short, the challenge of these programs is to first identify all stakeholders and concerns about delivery and cost quality and then integrate their various approaches and metrics into a single location understood by all business partners.
-Special attention should be given to the metrics used by business partners to make reliable estimates, to evaluate alternatives, and to reach decisions.
+Special attention should be given to the metrics used by business partners to make reliable estimates, evaluate alternatives, and reach decisions.

 On the other hand, the availability of software and cost of system products must be included in all other process costs and must be approved on the basis of the business performed.
 On the other hand, profitability should be measured, which is not an easy task because much of what one needs to measure is intangible, including web-enabled business planning, speed of product development, quality of workflow management, access to business information, and quality of customer relationship management.

-ERP is a tool that has an impact on the benefits of equation, the results of which should be evaluated slowly and consistently.
+ERP is a tool that has an impact on the benefits of the equation, the results of which should be evaluated slowly and consistently.

 Companies need to determine and evaluate critical aspects of the success of new business processes and models, all the way to deliver sales management.
 The aim should be to monitor performance and critical costs, using the same standards.